Published: 7 March 2019 | Updated: 24 November 2020

 POPs can be initiated on any day of the menstrual cycle, however, if starting six or more days after the onset of menses,

 condoms should be used for the first two days (48 hours) of hormone pills.

 Which POPs are available in New Zealand?

-There is currently one fully subsidised POP available in New Zealand (Table 6).
+There are two fully subsidised POPs available in New Zealand (Table 6).
 Although robust

 head-to-head studies are not available, evidence suggests that when used correctly the different formulations of POPs

 available in New Zealand are equally effective in preventing pregnancy.20